No matter where we are in our photography journey, I'm willing to bet that there are always ways to improve what we do or how we do it!

-Although everyone reading this will be at different stages along the road, and even on different paths, I hope that reading this post gives you some ideas of the areas you can work on this weekend regardless of where you are or what you do...
+Although everyone reading this will be at different stages along the road - and even on different paths - I created this post to give you some ideas of the areas you can work on this weekend regardless of where you are.

 1. Become an Observer of Light

 This weekend, try working with light that you have never worked with before.
 Use iPad light, torch light, light during the golden hour, or use light that you would normally avoid (like midday sun) and learn how best to work with it.
 You could even break out the flash if you have one!

 2. Know what you want to shoot

 To do that you need to decide what to shoot ahead of time.
 Try visualizing your image BEFORE you take it – what does it look like?
 What perspective are you using?
 What light?
 Having an idea in your head (which may or may not transfer itself into your screen!) will help you get the images you dream of.

 Dream up your ideal image or session.
 What does it look like?
 Where does it take place?
 Who is in it?
 Write it down and sketch it out.
 Take the idea out of your head and onto paper - that way you'll be much more likely to act on it.

 3. Use Different Composition Tools

 My advice is take one compositional tools and practice one only for a week.
 Even if you know all about the various forms of composition, go back to the beginning and start again from there – you’ll be amazed what you pick up the second time around.

 5. Shoot in RAW